sabob/kudu/README.md

 };
 ```

-The "done" argument is a function to be called once the animation is finished to let kudu know the view is complete.
+The _done_ argument is a function to be called once the animation is finished to let kudu know the view is complete.

 Router
 ------